vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 The color management implementation got a complete overhaul in this version of GIMP.
 Instead of being a pluggable module, it is now a core feature.
 Moreover, we added an abstraction layer that makes GIMP less dependent on [LittleCMS](http://www.littlecms.com/).
 This means that in the future GIMP could use native APIs on Windows and OS X, and/or use [OCIO](http://opencolorio.org/).

-For now, it has helped us to clean up the code a lot and introduce a clean implementation of color management to various bits of GIMP such as: previews for flat and gradient swatches, patterns, various color widgets (including the drag-and-drop color widget), the Color Picker tool, layer and image preview etc. The only unmanaged bit for now is the color widget in the Script-Fu and Python-Fu plug-ins.
+For now, it has helped us to clean up the code a lot and introduce a clean implementation of color management to various bits of GIMP such as: previews for color swatches and gradients, patterns, various color widgets (including the drag-and-drop color widget), the Color Picker tool, layer and image preview etc. The only unmanaged bit for now is the color widget in the Script-Fu and Python-Fu plug-ins.
 Moreover, GIMP will track which monitor the widget is currently on (different monitors would have different ICC profiles assigned to them) and color-correct it accordingly.

 Grayscale images are first class citizens in GIMP once again: since v2.9.4, GIMP can color-manage them as well.